 Gain Affirmation Examples

-This first example is one from my 21 day Positive Intention Course which I added a very short meditation too.
-The combination of affirmations and meditation or mindfulness is amazing and very powerful.
+This first example is one from my 21 day Positive Intention Course which includes a short 3 minute meditation.
+The combination of affirmations and meditation or mindfulness has amazing and very powerful benefits.

 - It’s Positive

 - Short and Sweet

 Step 1.1 What do you want to let go off?
 Release

 These affirmations work similarly except they are about letting go.
 Releasing something that is holding you back.

 Personally I use release affirmations sparingly.
 However, if you are just starting out with affirmations or even personal development then you may have a lot you wish to release and let go of.
 If so, this is a wonderful way of helping you to achieve that.
 The next step is another invaluable lesson I learnt that transformed my affirmations completely.